taker-project/taker_nimrun/README.md

 ## Supported platforms

-Like `taker_unixrun`, it should work on GNU/Linux, macOS and FreeBSD, but now it was tested only on GNU/Linux.
+Like `taker_unixrun`, it should work on GNU/Linux, macOS and FreeBSD, but now it was tested only on GNU/Linux and FreeBSD.
 Maybe I'll test it on other systems later.
 It can also run on other UNIXes, but some patching may be required.

 ## Building